Code-Institute-Submissions/notes-and-lists-ms2/README.md

 ### Future plans

 The main feature that is required is to make Internet Explorer compatible with indexeddb API (using IndexedDBShim).
-Some other features include adding images/videos to the notes, categorize notes with a label, drag and drop features, instead of delete confirmation add "Undo" option and also notes reminders.
+Some other features include adding images/videos to the notes, categorize notes with a label, drag and drop features, instead of delete confirmation add "Undo" option, add toasts for notifications and also add notes reminders.

+## Testing

 ## Deployment